A DNN Framework for Learning Lagrangian Drift With Uncertainty: Acknowledgements

 \section{Acknowledgements}

 This work has been supported by Ocean Next, Datlas, and ANRT by means of a PhD CIFRE grant attributed to Joseph Jenkins.
 It has been co-granted by the FEDER MARITTIMO GIAS (Geolocalisation by AI for maritime Security).
-It is part of the Chaire Intelligence Artificielle ADSIL ANR-20-CHIA-0014.
-The NEMO calculations were performed using GENCI-IDRIS resources, grant A0110101707. \fi
+Funding was received from Chaire Intelligence Artificielle ADSIL ANR-20-CHIA-0014 and ANR-18-CE40-0014 SMILES.
+The NEMO calculations were performed using GENCI-IDRIS resources, grant A0110101707.